-- (a) Other Duties.
-Subject to the Constitution and laws of the United States, Magistrate Judges in the District of Arizona shall perform the following duties: - (1) Assist the District Judges in the conduct of pretrial discovery proceedings in civil actions.
-A Magistrate Judge may hear and determine a procedural or discovery motion or other pretrial matter in a civil case other than the motions which are specified in 28 U.S.C. § 636 (b)(1)(A).
+(a) Other Duties.
+Subject to the Constitution and laws of the United States, Magistrate Judges in the District of Arizona shall perform the following duties:

+(1) Assist the District Judges in the conduct of pretrial discovery proceedings in civil actions.
+A Magistrate Judge may hear and determine a procedural or discovery motion or other pretrial matter in a civil case other than the motions that are specified in 28 U.S.C. § 636 (b)(1)(A).
 As to such specified motions so assigned, a Magistrate Judge shall, upon designation by a District Judge, submit to that District Judge a report containing proposed findings of fact and recommendations for disposition by the District Judge.
-In any motion in which the parties are seeking the sanctions provided for in Rule 37(b)(2)(A), (B), or (c), Federal Rules of Civil Procedure, if the Magistrate Judge is inclined to grant such requests the Magistrate Judge shall be limited to filing a report and recommendation with the District Court; a Magistrate Judge may enter an order denying any such request.
-A Magistrate Judge may, when designated by a District Judge, conduct any necessary hearings, including evidentiary hearings, or other proceedings arising in the exercise of the authority conferred by 28 U.S.C. § 636 and by these Local Rules. - (2) Review petitions for writs of habeas corpus, applications for post-trial relief made by individuals convicted of criminal offenses, and civil rights complaints lodged or filed by prisoners challenging conditions of their confinement pursuant to 42 U.S.C. § 1983, Bivens v.
+In any motion in which the parties are seeking sanctions, if the Magistrate Judge shall be limited to filing a report and recommendation with the District Court; a Magistrate Judge may enter an order granting requests for nondispositive sanctions (including monetary sanctions) or denying any sanctions request.
+A Magistrate Judge may, when designated by a District Judge, conduct any necessary hearings, including evidentiary hearings, or other proceedings arising in the exercise of the authority conferred by 28 U.S.C. § 636 and by these Local Rules.

+(2) Review petitions for writs of habeas corpus, applications for posttrial relief made by individuals convicted of criminal offenses, and civil rights complaints lodged or filed by prisoners challenging conditions of their confinement pursuant to 42 U.S.C. § 1983, Bivens v.
 Six Unknown Federal Narcotics Agents, 403 U.S. 388 (1971), or otherwise, and all other civil rights claims relating to the investigation and prosecution of criminal matters or to correctional agencies and institutions in connection with their decisions or acts arising out of their custodial functions; make such orders as are necessary to obtain appropriate information which may be of assistance in determining the merits of any such writ or complaint; and submit reports and recommendations thereon to facilitate the decisions of the District Judge having jurisdiction over the case as to whether there should be a hearing.
 The authorization given the Magistrate Judge by this Local Rule shall include, but is not limited to, the entry of appropriate orders directing answers to complaints and petitions assigned to the Magistrate Judge by the Clerk of the Court or by a District Judge, and the submission to a District Judge proposed findings of fact and recommendations for the disposition of such case.
 A Magistrate Judge is further authorized to conduct hearings preliminary to the submission of proposed findings of fact and recommendations to a District Judge.